Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 # Dynamic typing and Mypy

-The Bpy-Build project does not allow dynamic typing at all, period.
+The BpyBuild project does not allow dynamic typing at all, period.
 The reasons are:

 - Reliability: Dynamic typing is an extra source of bugs to deal with
 - Cleanliness: Dynamic typing ends up looking extremely ugly